zkpstandard/docs/pages/reference/process.md

 ## Cycle 2021

 Editorial work has continued in the months before the 4th ZKProof Workshop.
 Contributions are being collected to expand Chapter 2 on ZKP Paradigms.
-Further contributions will be collected during the 4th ZKProof Workshop, and we hope to to publish ZCR v0.3 by the end of 2021.
+Further contributions will be collected during the 4th ZKProof Workshop, and we hope to publish ZCR v0.3 by the end of 2021.

 ## Cycle 2020